vkuper77/rich-brains/README.md

   -An authorized user can see table with clients, also he/she is granted access to open client on another page, edit, delete and add user.

+  Sorting must be done on the frontend side.

 DOCUMENTATION
 ------------
 - POST http://localhost:3333/clients/add `params: name, surname, age, phone`